In this article, you will learn about the following:

 Before you can trade options with Wealthsimple, you have to apply to enable your accounts.
 If this step is not completed first, the option to trade options may be greyed out on your profile.
 This is because we want to make sure that anyone trading options with us fully understands how they work and what risks they carry.

-To enable options in an existing self-directed trading account, follow the instructions below.
+To enable options for your existing self-directed investing accounts, follow the instructions below.

 - Sign in to the Wealthsimple app on your mobile device

-- Tap Get started to complete your options application process and enable the feature in your accounts.
-If you're not a seasoned pro, you'll need to read through some additional educational content.
+- Tap Start trading options to complete your options application process and enable the feature in your accounts.
+If you're not a seasoned pro, you'll need to read through some additional educational content

-Once you successfully complete this step, you'll be able to buy or sell options in any of your options enabled self-directed trading accounts using the Wealthsimple app.
+Once you successfully complete this step, you'll be able to buy or sell options in any of your options enabled self-directed investing accounts using the Wealthsimple app.

 More details: